Being able to practice your putting at any time of day without needing to get out to the golf course is undoubtedly a great thing.

 Two positives stand out to us: the ball return is adjustable, and the darker track has a line marker running its length that serves as a very effective visual alignment aid.

 Keep in mind that this model is a little more expensive than the previous three.
+But the extra features enhance convenience and make putting sessions more dynamic.

 This is a fairly new release that has been received extremely well.